jalaluddinmohammed/Docker-Zero-to-Hero/volumes.md

 In a nutshell, Bind Directory on a host as a Mount are appropriate for simple use cases where you need to mount a directory from the host file system into a container, while volumes are better suited for more complex use cases where you need more control over the data being persisted in the container.

+docker -v <....>

+docker  --mount

+Above both commands are same, better to use --mount which is easy to understand.